‘America’s Got Talent’ Season 17 winner to be crowned - NewsBreak

 And being up there first on Tuesday night meant some extra pressure for dancer Kristy Sellars.

-“There’s times when you perform and you’re like, ‘Yes, I was in it,’” said Sellars.
+“There’s times when you perform and you’re like, ‘Yes, I was in it,’” said Sellars.‘America’s Got Talent’: Two-night finale showcases talent from around the world

 Puppet-less ventriloquist Celia Munoz from Spain was also happy with her performance.